The first meeting of the Wisconsin Elections Commission’s new Election Security Council was both reassuring and scary.

 After WEC staff had shared all the lovely information about WisVote security, they turned the microphone over to the council members.
 They asked each member to say a few words about their organization and describe how they see their role in election security over time.

-The WEC staff may not be able to see the gorilla, but it was the first and only thing council members wanted to talk about.
+The WEC staff may not see the gorilla, but it was the first and only thing council members wanted to talk about.

 In summary, this seems like a good bunch of sensible people.
-In addition, on my way out, I had a quick but solid discussion with WEC Assistant Administrator Richard Rydecki about some nuts-and-bolts details regarding the sort of risk-limiting audits that could work to secure Wisconsin election results.
+In addition, on my way out, I had a quick but solid discussion with Rydecki about some nuts-and-bolts details regarding the sort of risk-limiting audits that could work to secure Wisconsin election results.

 So progress is underway, and I’m okay with that.